Kofoten/soft-bubbles/README.md

-# soft-bubbles
+# SoftBubbles
-Project for trying to understand simple particles and shaders using Three.js
+This is a project where I have tried to create a screen saver like animation using particles being renderd using WebGL shaders and [Three.js](https://threejs.org/)